BillLudwig/Zettelkasten/logseq/version-files/base/pages/About Page Optimization.md

-tags:: Conversion Rate Optimization, WebDev
+tags:: Conversion Rate Optimization, Blogging

 - ## Notes
 	- Users that visit the About page spend 22% more time on your site and are 5X more likely to purchase